AlisherNPortfolio/Laravel-real-time-chat/README.md

 # Laravel simple chat messenger

-This is a simple chat messenger build with laravel and pusher.
+This is a simple chat messenger built with laravel and pusher.

 # Installation